 2. To review trends in management compensation, oversee the development of new compensation plans, and, when necessary, approve the revision of existing plans;

-4. To oversee an evaluation of the performance of the Company’s other executive officers and approve the annual compensation, including salary, bonus, incentive and equity compensation, for such executive officers.
+4. To oversee and evaluate the performance of the Company’s other executive officers and approve the annual compensation, including salary, bonus, incentive and equity compensation, for such executive officers.
 In evaluating and determining executive compensation, the Committee shall consider the results of the most recent Say on Pay Vote;

 5. To review and approve the compensation structure for corporate officers at the level of corporate vice president and above;

-6. To review director compensation for service on the Board of Directors and its committees at least once a year and to recommend any changes to the Board of Directors;
+6. To review director compensation for service on the Board and its committees at least once a year and to recommend any changes to the Board;

-8. To review and approve compensation packages for new corporate officers and termination packages for corporate officers as requested by management;
+8. To review and approve compensation packages for new corporate officers;

-9. To review and discuss with the Board of Directors and senior officers plans for officer development and corporate succession plans for the CEO and other senior officers;
+11. To review and discuss with the Board and senior officers plans for officer development and corporate succession plans for the CEO and other senior officers;

-15. To review this Charter at least annually and recommend any proposed changes to the Board of Directors for approval;
+17. To review this Charter at least annually and recommend any proposed changes to the Board for approval;

-16. To obtain or perform an annual evaluation of the Committee’s performance of its duties under this Charter and present the results of the evaluation to the Board of Directors; and
+18. To obtain or perform an annual evaluation of the Committee’s performance of its duties under this Charter and present the results of the evaluation to the Board; and